ECHOEProject/echoe/doc/documentation.md

 Explicit word segmentation (tokenization) and the markup of names and numerals were carried out in an automated fashion and then manually corrected.
 TEI headers were proofread along with the text (i.e. several times), but global changes were repeatedly made to their structure both during and after revision, so not every part of the header has seen equal amounts of proofreading.
 Here, however, faulty metadata was typically quickly spotted in the proofing environment and corrected as needed.
 Rhetorical markup was conducted by hand in a separate stage.<!-- The entry of biblical source references was put on hold after the separate documentation of sources got underway, to avoid task duplication; but as source documentation remains incomplete, biblical references encoded in the XML are likewise incomplete.--> A range of cross-corpus structural changes to such matters as the encoding of transpositions and glosses, as well as the addition of such further metadata as geolocations, was carried out at a late stage with the help of scores of custom Python scripts.

 The sequence of stages here laid out lacks a dedicated text-critical examination.
-Generally speaking, the transcription and first proofreading stages focused primarily on ensuring an accurate letter-for-letter representation of the manuscript text, whereas subsequent revision was carried out with more of an eye to ensuring readings are plausible and grammatical; but at every stage of proofreading the quality of the text was only one among many points of attention.
+Generally speaking, the transcription and first proofreading stages focused primarily on ensuring an accurate letter-for-letter representation of the manuscript text, whereas subsequent revision was carried out with more of an eye to ensuring readings are plausible and grammatical; but at every stage of proofreading the text-critical quality of the readings was only one among many points of attention.
 Whereas some of our transcribers and early-stage proofreaders worked with leading critical editions at hand, others did not, and final revision was carried out with reference to textual scholarship for suspect readings only.
 Time constraints in the face of the amount of text to be processed precluded a more thorough textual analysis, so that the text of ECHOE, though generally well considered, is not consistently as authoritative as that of leading editions.
 Having said that, we are confident that ECHOE improves on received readings in many places, particularly where text has been erased or the manuscript damaged.
 For more on our text-critical approach, see [Emendation and Conjecture] below.

 # The TEI Header

 ☞ ECHOE's TEI header follows [TEI P5 recommendations](https://tei-c.org/release/doc/tei-p5-doc/en/html/HD.html) and makes substantial use of their provisions for [manuscript description](https://tei-c.org/release/doc/tei-p5-doc/en/html/MS.html).
-In the present documentation, we will only draw attention to specific resources and conventions referenced.
+In the present documentation, we will only draw attention to project-specific resources and conventions.

 ## Conventional Titles